Edmakas/rsschool-devops-course-tasks/README.md

 │       └── helm-flask-app.yml             # Flask app Helm chart management (install/upgrade/remove)
 └── README.md                              # Project documentation (this file)
 ```

+## Jenkins Pipeline: build-and-push-flask-app.groovy

+This Jenkins pipeline automates the CI/CD process for the Flask application.
+It performs the following stages:

+1. **Checkout code** – Retrieves the latest source code from the repository.
+2. **Build Docker image** – Builds the Docker image for the Flask app.
+3. **Run unit tests** – Executes unit tests inside the built Docker image.
+4. **SonarQube scan** – Runs a SonarQube scan for code quality and security analysis.
+5. **Push Docker image to registry** – Pushes the built image to Docker Hub.
+6. **Deploy Flask app with Helm** – Deploys the Flask app to the Kubernetes cluster using Helm, dynamically setting the image repository, tag, and ingress host.
+7. **Verify deployment** – Uses curl to check that the app is accessible at the expected DNS name (http://flask-app.tuselis.lt).

 ### File & Directory Descriptions
 - **Infrastructure/**: All Terraform code for AWS (VPC, EC2, security, Route53, etc.)